maggiemelo/How-to-3D-Print-in-5-Steps-5-Things-Udacity-Project-/README.md

 How to 3D Print in 5 Steps version 1.0 04/28/16

-This application is a text-based application used to educate users on the high level end-to-end process of 3D printing.
+A text-based application used to educate users on the high level end-to-end process of 3D printing.

 AUTHOR